Please note that visiting is restricted to two visitors per patient at one time, from a maximum of six people nominated by the patient.

 Please make your visit are after 11am, where possible, to allow nursing staff time with the patients as they wake up and take breakfast.

 All visitors will have their temperature checked, and be issued with a fluid resistant facemask.

 Anyone experiencing Covid-19 symptoms should stay at home.

 Our response to Covid-19

-- We are asking that visiting to our Inpatient Unit is restricted to one person at any one time.
-Family and friends should coordinate before coming to the Hospice as we can accommodate those visitors waiting their turn.
+- Visiting to our Inpatient Unit is restricted to two people at any one time, from a maximum of six people chosen by the patient.
+Family and friends should coordinate before coming to the Hospice as we cannot accommodate those visitors waiting their turn.

-- The new dates for Strictly Inverness are 21st – 24th October.
-Other revised dates for fundraising are available here or on our Facebook page.
+- Revised dates for fundraising events are available here or on our Facebook page.

 We will keep our service users and supporters fully updated on our Facebook page and on this page.